eriksjolund/cg/documentation/tools/README.md

 We have a common (Python) interface towards our Clarity LIMS.
 It's largely built ontop of the _genologics_ package.
 It has many uses including:

-- fetching sample data; LIMS ID, UDFs, reception data, delivery date, capture kit etc.
+- fetching sample data; LIMS ID, UDFs, reception date, delivery date, capture kit etc.
 - updating sample data
 - sample submission using the `/samples/batch/create` API (not using _genologics_)
 - Excel sheet "orderform" parsing